 The TX-65CZ950 also supports HDR footage, set to become the next ‘must-have’ tech for anyone looking to spend big on their next tellybox.
 It’s even THX-certified, meaning the TV can, with the right settings, produce supremely accurate visuals.

 Panasonic has clearly gone for OLED with both barrels this time.
 We’re dying to try one, but there’s one crucial bit missing: the price.
-The rival 65in LG 65EC970V costs £5000, and given the level of TV on offer here, we don’t expect the TX-65CZ950 to be much cheaper.
+The rival 65in LG OLED TV costs a pretty penny, and given the level of TV on offer here, we don’t expect the TX-65CZ950 to be much cheaper.
 We’ll be on the lookout for more info.